Quiver Schur algebras and q-Fock space

 \subsection{Extended graphical calculus}

-We can extend our graphical calculus to the algebras $\tilde{ A}^{\bnu}$ quite easily.
-We simply add a {\bf red band} labeled with $\nu_i$ between the black lines representing $\bmuh(i-1)$ and $\bmuh(i)$.
-For instance, for fixed $\bnu$, the idempotent $e_{(\bnu,\grave{\mu})}$ corresponding to the weight data $(\bnu,\grave{\mu})$ and another element of the algebra is graphically described in Figure~\ref{idempotent}.
+To extend our graphical calculus to the algebras $\tilde{ A}^{\bnu}$ we have to encode the data attached to the shadow vertices.
+To do so we add a {\bf red band} labeled with $\nu_i$ between the black lines representing $\bmuh(i-1)$ and $\bmuh(i)$.
+For instance, for fixed $\bnu$, the idempotent $e_{(\bnu,\grave{\mu})}$ corresponding to the weight data $(\bnu,\grave{\mu})$ and another element of the algebra is graphically described in Figure~\ref{idempotent} below.

-The splitting and merging morphisms defined earlier are displayed as in Section~\ref{pictorial}, except of additional red lines separating the multicompositions.
+The splitting and merging morphisms defined earlier are displayed as in Section~\ref{pictorial}, except of additional red lines separating the multi-compositions.
 We have also diagrams associated to the new morphisms, that is to left and right shifts.
 They are denoted by a (left resp. right) crossing of red and black strands, as shown below: